brookesnellings/Museumly/README.md

 - Babel
 - Webpack
 - React-Bootstrap
+- The Metropolitan Museum of Art Collection API
 - Harvard Museums API
-- The Metropolitan Museum of Art Met Collection API

 #### Screenshots of how the App works: